Disclaimer: I do not own Persona. The characters and story belong to Altus, the amazing company that brought us the games.

 "Shut up or he's going to hear us," Yosuke, without a doubt, poorly whispered.

-Patience evaporated, Yu advanced his clearly exposed friends.
+Patience evaporated, Yu advanced toward his clearly exposed friends.

 "Ugh, we blew it...oh well.
 Here goes-one, two!"
 Yosuke jumped from his position.
 "Wah!"
 Then Teddie jumped up, just as enthusiastic, with, "Bahhhhh!
 I'm a bear."

 A moment of silence arose, and, amazingly, Yu was, in a way, surprised.
 Nicely executed, he wanted to say without sounding deadpan or sarcastic.
 He settled for a stoic expression, giving nothing away.
 The wind blew as if equally unimpressed.

 Yosuke and Teddie stepped out of the bush, and in the span of a blink, the entire Investigation Team was rushing towards them.

 Chie, visually alarmed, said, "What are you guys doing?
 That's nothing like we planned!"
 She glared at Teddie.
 "And what's with the 'bahhh, I'm a bear'?
 We aren't ambushing him!"

 Almost felt like it, Yu thought comically.

 Naoto, standing to the rear, where Teddie once hid, sighed.
 "I knew we'd run into snags..."

 "I'm sorry," Yosuke said, bowing his head like a scolded child.
 "I'm sorry," Teddie said, following suit.